metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_static_scrape_v1beta1_manifest.md

 - `job_name` (String) JobName name of job.
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
-- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time seriesa single target can expose during all the scrapes on the time window of 24h.
+- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time series a single target can expose during all the scrapes on the time window of 24h.

 <a id="nestedatt--spec--target_endpoints"></a>
 ### Nested Schema for `spec.target_endpoints`